 Syndicates will receive the LMIF template from LTIM each quarter end containing the asset level data required for AAD230 and AAD236, which can also be used for AAD reporting at Q4.
 Syndicates need to input the value of the syndicate’s holding within “Syndicate Valuation” on the summary tab and update the exchange rate.
 The new LMIF template will automatically populate your detailed AAD 230 form.
 When reporting these investments, please include the corresponding LMIF Fund Code in the “Fund Number” column.
 Detailed fund numbers and fund names are listed below.
 If you use LMIF templates for reporting, the fund number should be pre-populated.

-Cash Sweep Investment Funds will continue to be reported as investment funds and look-through on AAD236 will be provided on the new LMIF templates.
+Cash Sweep Investment Funds will continue to be reported as investment funds and look-through on AAD236 will be provided on the LMIF templates.

 For the key contact regarding LMIF data, please email: